space-buzzer/corona-weekly/Intro.md

 # Quick start
-You can familiarize yourself with the components, and check that the Arduino powers up correctly:
+You can familiarize yourself with the components, and check that the Arduino powers up correctly.

+You'll build a simple circuit on a breadboard.
+No programming required, the use of the Arduino board is only for power management (Arduino is used as a battery), and the breadboard to get used to playing with a breadboard.
+The same circuit can be built with a battery, a LED and a resistor.

 ## Components
 - Breadboard